vlegoy/rcATT/README.md

 <p align="center"><img src="img/rcATTgui2.jpg" alt="rcATT save in stix" height="350"></p>

 ## More details

-This tool is the result of a Mater thesis on the prediction of tactics and techniques in cyber threat reports.
+Created by Valentine Legoy, during her Master thesis at the University of Twente, in partnership with Siemens.
 You can find more details on this work in the following paper: <a href="https://github.com/vlegoy/rcATT/blob/master/MScThesis_rcATT_VLegoy.pdf">"Retrieving ATT&CK tactics and techniques in cyber threat repots"</a>.